 Early diagnosis and treatment is imperative to successful outcome.
 Medication by mouth and injection of local anesthetic may give some relief.
 A tourniquet may be applied and therapy may be recommended.

-A qualified physician can advise the best method of treatment; however, the full and active participation of the patient is essential to recovery.
+A qualified Jackson, MS nerve injury treatment specialist can advise the best method of treatment; however, the full and active participation of the patient is essential to recovery.